The lowdown (in their own words...)

 Managing partner : Jonathan Lilley

-Who we are: Blaser Mills is a leading law firm based in the South East with 18 partners and over 50 lawyers.
+Who we are: Blaser Mills is a leading law firm based in the South East with over 60 lawyers.

 What we do: We are a full-service firm, offering a comprehensive range of legal services to businesses and private individuals.
 We act for blue-chip companies that are household names as well as SMEs, entrepreneurs and not-for-profit organisations.